By Jonathan Decker (Family therapist, film critic)

 “Every genre has a milestone classic, and with States of Grace, contemporary Christian drama can finally claim one of its own.
 This upright and thoughtful film boasts a level of quality and noble purpose that Hollywood has all but abandoned.” – THE SEATTLE TIMES

 “States of Grace is a challenging work.
 To say that [it] takes some unexpected turns is to understate.
 But it also provides a lot of food for thought.
-At times the film is equal parts drama and thriller, and it goes much further in exploring the fairly weighty concepts of faith and redemption than did [other Mormon films].
-Consequently, it’s probably the best movie to emerge from the recent glut of LDS-themed filmmaking. ***1/2″ – DESERET NEWS
+At times the film is equal parts drama and thriller, and it goes much further in exploring the fairly weighty concepts of faith and redemption than did [other religious films].
+Consequently, it’s probably the best movie to emerge from LDS-themed filmmaking. ***1/2″ – DESERET NEWS

 “It’s a veritable epic of spiritual drama in which every character is well-drawn and well-played…This is the first Mormon Cinema film to exist in a truly multi-cultural, multi-religious world without making a big deal about it….What is most extraordinary about the film is that it addresses mature spiritual themes with such astonishing depth…A truly beautiful final sequence [shows] that Jesus Christ is the way, and that while some sins seem irreparable, such is not the case.
 States of Grace is unabashedly Christian in its message, and it’s the most faith-affirming, uplifting film I’ve seen in a long time.
 Grade: A-.”
 Eric Snider, FILM.COM